John-Rood/VectorVault/README.md

 <br>

 Get chat response from OpenAI's ChatGPT.
-Rate limiting, auto retries, and chat histroy slicing auto-built-in so you can create complex chat capability without getting complicated.
+With built-in rate limiting, auto retries, and automatic chat histroy slicing, you can create complex chat capability without getting complicated.
+All you have to add is the text and Vector Vault takes care of the rest.
-Enter your text, optionally add chat history, and optionally choose a summary response instead (default: summmary=False)

 <br>
 <br>